gustavoroc/net-door-server/README.md

 # NetDoor

 ### Summary
-- This is a real social network for chat.
-You create your account, if there is some door open, you enter and start chatting, or create yours and invite your friends.
+- This is a social network for chatting.
+  You create your account, if there is some door open, you enter and start to chat, or create yours and invite your friends.

 ### Stack
 - Server Side (backend)  : Javascript w/ NodeJS;